andycroll/andycroll.com/_posts/2022/2022-03-14-where-first-vs-find-by-know-what-your-scopes-are-doing.md

 # LIMIT 1
 ```

 Straightforward indexes on our database didn't help us as in our—more complex—case.
-We were querying using an index, but because we were using `.where().first` we were inadvertantly doing a non-indexed scan to establish the order which caused enormous performance problems.
+We were querying using an index, but because we were using `.where().first` we were inadvertently doing a non-indexed scan to establish the order, which caused enormous performance problems.

 Additionally, we were writing many thousands of rows per second and even with a monsterously powerful database we were seeing issues because the entire table was being sorted to then pick only one record.